rsln-s/SIAM_PP_20_minitutorial/README.md

 #### Prerequisites

 The recommended platform for running these notebooks is IBM IQX.
+Alternatively, you can run the notebooks on your local machine, but that would require you setting up the environment with Python 3 and installing Qiskit (additional instructions are available in the notebook).
 To create an account, go to https://quantum-computing.ibm.com/ and login with an IBM ID.
 If you do not have an IBM ID, please create a new one.

 After logging in, go to Qiskit Notebooks: